 Good Morning America.
 Robin Roberts and George Stephanopoulos host this early-morning news and entertainment standby.
-GMA airs live, weekdays from 7 to 9 am, and ticket requests (online only) should be sent four to six months in advance.
-7 Times Sq., at W. 44th St. and Broadway, Midtown West, New York, NY, 10036. www.abcnews.go.com.
+GMA airs live, weekdays from 7 to 9 am, and ticket requests (required only if you want a studio tour after the show) should be requested online four to six months in advance.
+Gather before 7 am on the corner of West 44th Street and Broadway to participate in outdoor segments.
+7 Times Sq., at W. 44th St. and Broadway, Midtown West, New York, NY, 10036. abcnews.go.com/GMA/mailform?id=12943471.
 Subway: 1, 2, 3, 7, N, Q, R, S to 42nd St./Times Sq.

 The Late Show with David Letterman.
 Letterman's famously offbeat humor and wacky top-10 lists have had fans giggling for more than two decades.
-For advance tickets (two maximum), you can submit a request online or fill out an application in person at the theater.
+For advance tickets (two maximum), you can submit a request online or fill out an application in person at the theater (see the website for specified hours).
 For stand-by tickets, call 212/247–6497 starting at 11 am on tape days—Monday through Thursday.
 Be prepared: you may be asked to answer Letterman-related trivia to secure your ticket.You must be 18 or older to sit in the audience.
 Ed Sullivan Theater, 1697 Broadway, between W. 53rd and W. 54th Sts., Midtown West, New York, NY, 10019.
 212/975–5853. www.lateshowaudience.com.
 Subway: 1, C, E to 50th St.; B, D, E to 7th Ave.

 Live! with Kelly and Michael.
 The sparks fly on this morning program, which books an eclectic roster of cohosts and guests.
-Tickets are available online about a month in advance, or by mail up to a year in advance.
+Tickets are available online about six weeks in advance, or by mail up to a year in advance.
 Standby tickets become available weekdays at 7 am at the ABC Studios (7 Lincoln Sq., corner of W. 67th St. and Columbus Ave., Upper West Side).
-Children under 10 aren't allowed in the audience.
+Children under 10 are not permitted in the audience.
 New York, NY.
 212/456–3054. www.dadt.com/live.
 Subway: 1 to 66th St./Lincoln Center.

 Today.
 The Today Show doesn't have a studio audience but if you get yourself to the the corner of Rockefeller Center and 49th Street before dawn, with posterboard and markers (fun signs always get camera time), comfortable shoes (you'll be on your feet for hours), and a smiley, fun attitude you might get on camera.
-America's first morning talk–news show airs weekdays from 7 to 10 am in the glass-enclosed, ground-level NBC studio across from its original home at 30 Rockefeller Plaza.
-You may well be spotted on TV by friends back home while you're standing behind anchors Matt Lauer, Al Roker, and Savannah Guthrie.
+America's first morning talk–news show airs weekdays from 7 to 10 am in the glass-enclosed, ground-level NBC studio.
 Rockefeller Plaza at W. 49th St., Midtown West, New York, NY, 10020. www.today.msnbc.msn.com.
 Subway: B, D, F, M to 47th–50th Sts./Rockefeller Center.

 Rachael Ray Show.
-This energectic, bubbly chef helms a daytime talk show that covers everything from cooking and fashion tips to celebrity interviews; of course everything is "delish" and "yum-o."
-Her set looks like a cozy kitchen, and the show typically tapes on Monday, Tuesday, and Thursday at 11:30 am and 3:30 pm.
+This energectic, bubbly chef helms a daytime talk show that covers everything from cooking and fashion tips to celebrity interviews.
+The set looks like a cozy kitchen, and the show typically tapes on Tuesday, Wednesday, and Thursday at 11:30 am and 3:30 pm.
 Guests must be 16 or older to be in the audience.
 Advance tickets are only available on Rachael Ray's website.
-Be sure to read the guidelines—there is a suggested dress code.
-No crazy prints—go for solid colors and smart business casual.
-Chelsea Television Studios, 221 West 26th St., between 7th and 8th Aves., Chelsea, New York, NY, 10001. www.rachaelrayshow.com/show-info/audience-tickets/.
+Dress business casual and avoid crazy prints per the suggested dress code if you want to be admitted.
+Chelsea Television Studios, 221 West 26th St., between 7th and 8th Aves., Chelsea, New York, NY, 10001. www.rachaelrayshow.com.
 Subway: 1 to 28th St.